X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Method and physical assumptions

 \subsection{Remnant mass prescription}

-At the end of its evolution , a massive star creates an iron core that collapses resulting in the formation of a NS or a BH, depending on the properties of the pre-collapse star.
+At the end of its evolution, a massive star creates an iron core that collapses resulting in the formation of a NS or a BH, depending on the properties of the pre-collapse star.
 The grids of detailed single- and binary-star models in {\tt POSYDON} follow the stars' evolution until their core-carbon exhaustion, beyond which we employ prescriptions that dictate the core-collapse outcomes.
-We use the following two prescriptions to determine the properties of the newly formed COs: \begin{enumerate} \item The prescription by \citet{2020MNRAS.499.2803P} determines the final CO by treating the carbon-oxygen core of an evolved star separately from the rest of the star. \citet{2020MNRAS.499.2803P} calculated the explodability of stripped carbon-oxygen stars, for a range of masses and compositions, and derived a prescription for the outcome of the core-collapse based on the final carbon-oxygen core mass and the composition of the carbon-oxygen core at carbon ignition. \item \citet{2012ApJ...749...91F} predicts the core-collapse outcome based on the pre-SN carbon-oxygen core mass.
-They provided a ``rapid'' and a ``delayed'' mechanisms for core-collapse.
-The rapid mechanism predicts the presence of a mass gap in remnant masses in the range of $2.0$ to $5.0$~M$_{\odot}$.
-The delayed mechanism produces a continuous range of NS and BH masses.
-Due to observations of COs that fall within the aforementioned BH mass gap \citep{2019Sci...366..637T, 2021arXiv211103606T}, we focus on the delayed mechanism in our study.
+We used the following two prescriptions to determine the ``explodability'' and final remnant properties of the pre-SN stars.